-As shown above in Table 3-1, the typical section pavement widths for the five concepts ranged from 226 feet with the 5 GP and 1 HOT lane concept (Figure 3-3) to 286 feet with the 3 express lanes and 3/4 GP lanes concept (Figure 3-1).
-Of the five concepts, the 3 express lanes and 3/4 GP lanes concept and the 5 GP and 2 reversible lanes concept (Figure 3-2) provided the best improvements in average speed and reductions in travel time during both the morning and evening peak periods.
-All three of the express lane and reversible express lane concepts provided better improvements in average speed and reductions in travel time during both the morning peak periods compared to any of the three general widening concepts.
+As shown above in Table 3-1, the typical section pavement widths for the five concepts that passed Level 1 screening ranged from 226 feet with the 5 GP and 1 HOT lane concept (Figure 3-3) to 286 feet with the 3 express lanes and 3/4 GP lanes concept (Figure 3-1).
+Of the five concepts that passed Level 1 screening, the 3 express lanes and 3/4 GP lanes concept and the 5 GP and 2 reversible lanes concept (Figure 3-2) provided the best improvements in average speed and reductions in travel time during both the morning and evening peak periods.
+All three of the express lane and reversible express lane concepts provided better improvements in average speed and reductions in travel time during and evening peak periods compared to any of the three general widening concepts.